MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-overview.md

 ---
 ms.assetid: 18a1048f-b83c-4961-ba46-a931d48b0cf3
 title: Implementing User Roles
 description: This article provides an overview of how access to the operational data in the Operations Manager consoles works and how to configure a user role to assign permission.
 author: JYOTHIRMAISURI
 ms.author: magoedte
 manager: carmonm
 ms.date: 02/06/2018
 ms.custom: na
-ms.prod: system-center-threshold
+ms.prod: system-center
 ms.technology: operations-manager
 ms.topic: article
 ---